top of page

 When he returned to the camp, Cora and Kiyla sat on the soggy ground embracing each other, staring through empty eyes at Elric’s remains.
 The brawler had finished her rampage, but Cora grieved still.
 Cuauhtérroc stood quietly beside them.
 He understood them both.

 As he contemplated Elric’s demise, a foreboding truth dawned with the rising sun.
 The red dragon beneath Wilder Tower, whose scales Elric wore, had died in the same manner—a spear piercing the belly as he breathed fire.
-It was a dark sign, a terrible omen of judgment.
+It was a terrible omen.

 Cuauhtérroc gathered Elric’s bedroll and wrapped it around the scorched body.
 Overcoming the pain of cracked ribs, he hoisted the limp form over his broad shoulders, pushing the offensive odor of cooked human flesh from his mind.
 He looked back at the two distraught women, eyes bloodshot from crying, rivulets of tears cutting through layers of mud, hair unkempt, clothing torn and bloodied.
 Kiyla was spent of strength; Cora emptied of emotion.
 They had had enough.
 “Come.
 Take dees theengs.
 We go now.”